cfxdevkit/conflux-box/submission/media/DEMO_VIDEO_INSTRUCTIONS.md

 - React and TypeScript for type safety and modern development
 - Mantine UI for beautiful, accessible components
-- The official @conflux-devkit/node and @conflux-devkit/backend packages
+- Preview versions of @conflux-devkit/node and @conflux-devkit/backend packages
 - Real-time WebSocket integration for live updates
 - Zustand and React Query for state management
 - Comprehensive test suite with 14 passing tests

-The key innovation is using the published DevKit packages, making this a reference implementation for how to build modern Conflux applications.
+The key innovation is using preview versions of the upcoming DevKit packages, making this a reference implementation for how to build modern Conflux applications before the official release.

 We overcame challenges in creating a seamless dual-chain experience and ensuring real-time synchronization with blockchain state."
 ```